Who is Adam Schiff? What to know about the Democrat and his Twitter war with Trump

 "The president’s decision to publicly release a misleading memo attacking DOJ & FBI is a transparent attempt to discredit these institutions," Schiff added.
 "We'll fight to release our classified response."

-Schiff requested the committee release Democratic members’ own 10-page memo, with the promise to send it to the Justice Department for redactions -- and the committee unanimously approved its release Monday, sending the memo to the White House.
+Schiff requested the committee release Democratic members’ own 10-page memo, with the promise to send it to the Justice Department for redactions -- and the committee unanimously approved its release on Feb.
+5, sending the memo to the White House.

-"We think this will help inform the public of the many distortions and inaccuracies in the majority memo," Schiff told reporters on Monday.
+"We think this will help inform the public of the many distortions and inaccuracies in the majority memo," Schiff told reporters the same day the committee approved its release.

-Schiff said he wants to make sure the White House "does not redact our memo for political purposes."
-He expects White House officials to provide an explanation for each redaction.
+On Feb.
+9, the White House told Democratic lawmakers that the memo requires certain redactions before it can be made public.

+White House Counsel Don McGahn said President Trump is "still inclined" to release the memo if the revisions are made.

 Here's what you need to know about Schiff, his notable career moves and his recent Twitter exchanges with the president.